-If you're in all apps list and you want to make an app appear on the taskbar, right-click an app or tile and select More > Pin to taskbar.
+If you're in all apps list and you want to make an app appear on the taskbar, tap and hold the app until you see the screen dim.
+When you release the app, tap More > Pin to taskbar from the menu that appears.